ijunier/twinTrans/README.md

 # twinTrans
-Implementation of the twin transcriptional-loop model
+Python implementation of the twin transcriptional-loop model

 ---